VEZY/PlantGeom.jl/docs/src/geometry/merging_geometry.md

 - **Scale-appropriate analysis**: When analysis is performed at a coarser scale (e.g., axis level), there's no need to maintain separate geometries for each component
 - **Streamlined visualization**: Rendering performance improves significantly with fewer meshes

 PlantGeom provides tools to merge fine-scale geometries into coarser representations while preserving the complete geometric detail.
+Note: the PlantViz plotting recipe renders using a single merged mesh by default for performance; the utilities in this page are about structurally merging geometry across MTG scales.

 ## The `merge_children_geometry!` Function